Sherman5A/apple-silicon/report/report.md

 ![PowerPC Genealogy [@powerpc-hist]](images/powerpc-gena.png)

-PowerPC originated with IBM's creation of the 801 processor.
-It was an experimental design that used many of RISC's principles, although RISC architecture had not been created yet, making 801 the first RISC processor [@ibm-risc-evo].
-IBM 801 was designed to manage large scale telephone switching.
-Therefore the design was specialised, needless instructions were removed, with fixed width instructions, load store architecture and other RISC design principles [@801-computer].
+PowerPC traces back to IBM's creation of the 801 processor.
+It was an experimental design that used many RISC's principles, though the  philosophy had not been created yet, making 801 amongst the first RISC processors [@ibm-risc-evo].
-The switching project was cancelled in 1975 however, the 801's potential as a general-purpose, high-performance processor was promising.
-The research from the IBM 801 was further developed.
-The 801 was scalar, designed to execute one instruction every cycle, however derived processors had three independent execution units: a branch, fixed-point, and floating-point processors.
+IBM 801 was a specialised design for telephone switching, needless instructions were removed, and insutrctions were fixed-width, using load store architecture and other RISC principles [@801-computer].
+The project was cancelled in 1975 however, the 801's potential as a general-purpose processor was promising.
+IBM 801's reserach was developed further.
+Originally 801 was scalar, executing one instruction every cycle, however future processors used three independent execution units: a branch, fixed-point, and floating-point processor.
 Multiple instructions could be executed per cycle, making the processor superscalar, also known as instruction-level parallelism [@system-6000-arch].
-These developments evolved into the IBM RISC System/6000, using an ISA dubbed POWER.
+The developments became IBM RISC System/6000, using an ISA dubbed POWER.

-Meanwhile, Apple's CPU supplier, Motorola, was struggling to provide competitive 68000 series processors whilst Microsoft-Intel based PCs were highly competitive; therefore, Apple started experimenting with RISC processors in the Aquarius project [@powerpc-history].
-Noticing this, IBM offered Apple an opportunity to create a family of POWER processors to use in Apple's desktops.
-Apple proceeded to include Motorola in the agreement due to their long relationship, and Motorola's experience in large-scale processor manufacturing.
+Meanwhile, Apple's CPU supplier, Motorola, struggled to provide competitive 68000 series processors amidst competitive Microsoft-Intel PCs.
+Therefore, Apple started experimenting with RISC in the Aquarius project [@powerpc-history].
+Noticing this, IBM offered Apple to create a family of POWER processors to use in desktops.
+Apple also included Motorola in the agreement due to their long relationship, and Motorola's experience in processor manufacturing.
 The result was the Apple, IBM, and Motorola alliance, AIM.

 +-------------+------+------------------+-----------------+---------+--------+----------------------------+
 | Processor   | Year | Clock rate (MHz) | L2 Cache (KB)   | SPECint | SPECfp | Reference                  |